GuySartorelli/ddev-pgadmin/README.md

 ```
 ddev pgadmin
 ```

+Also, it will be available on the url `https://pgadmin.yourprojectname.ddev.site`.
+If it asks for the database password, enter `db` there.

 > [!TIP]
 > For Gitpod: The `ddev pgadmin` command can open a blank page in preview mode, open the link in a new browser tab/window to make it work.